Bacteriological situations or violations that require a Tier 1 public notice include:

 Translations for Public Notification (in 28 languages with do not drink graphics - Washington State Department of Health)

-Guidelines for Public Water Systems, Appendix M, Consumer Confidence Reporting Requirements (pp. 61 & 62): Attachment J - Language Translation Requirements per City/Town
+Guidelines for Public Water Systems, Appendix M, Consumer Confidence Reporting Requirements file size 1MB (pp. 61 & 62): Attachment J - Language Translation Requirements per City/Town

 For violations and situations requiring Tier 1 notification, you must use one or more of the following methods to distribute notices in a form and manner reasonably calculated to reach all persons served (310 CMR 22.16(2)(c)):